About Me

 I am a Postdoctoral Researcher at Dartmouth College, working with Professor David Kotz on the SPLICE project.

 Before that, I obtained my Ph.D. degree of Computer Science at University of Chicago, advised by Professor Blase Ur.
-I received my B.Eng. in Information Security from Shanghai Jiao Tong University in 2017.
+I received my B.Eng. in Cybersecurity from Shanghai Jiao Tong University in 2017.

 Education